Ken Bruce: History

 Bruce's first broadcasts were from Scotland when he took over the presentation of Radio 2 Ballroom from Scotland after the death of Radio Scotland's announcer/presenter of Scottish Dance Music programmes, David Findlay.
 He presented Radio 2 Ballroom programmes regularly from November 1980 until 1982.
 He became a stand-in presenter on Radio 2, mainly covering for Ray Moore on the Early show.
 Bruce also presented shows for Radio Scotland from London.
 Bruce became a regular presenter for Radio 2 in January 1984 when he assumed hosting duties for the Saturday late night show in addition to his continuing show on Radio Scotland.

 In January 1985, Bruce left Radio Scotland and took over from Terry Wogan on The Radio 2 Breakfast Show, being replaced himself by Derek Jameson in April 1986.
 He then began his first stint on the mid-morning show which lasted until the end of March 1990, when he took over the late show until the end of that year.
 He then hosted the early show throughout 1991, and on 6 January 1992 he returned to the mid-morning slot.
 While Bruce was on holiday in August 2007, Davina McCall sat in for him.
 This attracted more than 150 complaints from listeners.

-During his show on 21 April 2008, theatre producer Bill Kenwright told Bruce that Elvis Presley once visited London in 1958, and was taken on a tour of the city by Tommy Steele.
-Presley in fact never visited England in his lifetime and the claim caused considerable controversy.
+During his show on 21 April 2008, theatre producer Bill Kenwright told Bruce that Elvis Presley visited London in 1958, and was taken on a tour of the city by Tommy Steele.
+The claim was disputed by Lamar Fike and Marty Lacker of the Memphis Mafia.